DaniAffCH/attention-video-super-resolution/README.md

  Additionally, the entire network is designed to be scalable, enabling customization based on the number of neighbors and features used, so as to handle the performance-inference time tradeoff.

 ## Architecture
-The architecture is formed by three principal blocks: the feature extractor, the align module, and the spatiotemporal attention layer.
+The architecture aims to predict the residual that enhances image sharpness.
+The network consists of three principal blocks:
-- The feature extractor is a cascade of convolutional layers, which provides the desired number of features.
+- The **Feature Extractor** is a series of convolutional layers that extract the desired number of features from the input.
-- The align module uses a pyramidal representation of frames in order to learn the offsets at different scales and to use these for the deformable convolutions.
-Such offsets are obtained by combining the features of each frame at the same level of the pyramid and then applying a deformable convolution.
-The result is upsampled until we get the final set of aligned features.
+- The **Align Module** uses a pyramidal representation of frames to learn offsets at different scales.
+These offsets are used for deformable convolutions.
+The align module combines the features of each frame at the same level of the pyramid and applies deformable convolutions to obtain aligned features.
+The result is upsampled until the final set of aligned features is obtained.
-- The final spatiotemporal layer performs a feature fusion by first computing the correlation between the center frame and all its neighbors.
-Afterward, it performs a convolution to fuse the features, and finally, it computes the spatial attention for each frame using pooling operations and multiplying the attention map for the features frame-wise.
+- The **Spatiotemporal Attention** Layer performs feature fusion by first computing the correlation between the center frame and all its neighbors.
+Then, it applies a convolution to fuse the features.
+Finally, it computes the spatial attention for each frame using pooling operations and multiplies the attention map with the frame-wise features.
-In the end, the residual is computed by another convolutional stage and added to the original upsampled image.
+- The actual residual is computed by another convolutional stage and added to the original upsampled image.

 --------------- TODO: foto architettura ---------------